-State of the art especially from Shift2Rail Further innovation needed and covered by results this FA The current trains, including new generation, are not designed for modernization, nor for second life.
+The current including new trains, generation, are not designed for modernization, nor for second life.
 The interiors are based on a tailor-made design specific to each series, and quick-fit fasteners are almost non-existent especially for specific hard points, which limit the range of solutions for reuse and increase purchase and replacement costs, thus despite the requirements of operators over the 10 last years.

 The driver's cabin is a bulky, expensive and not very scalable space.
 Only 1 on 2 is active during operations.
-Further collaboration with operators, car- manufacturers and suppliers is of utmost importance to define new industrial standards and/or European standards, taking in account accessibility, modularity and circular design, easing the specific services, the increase of passenger capacity, the capacity for micro-freight, the transformation of day trains into night trains at sustainable cost and the daily turnaround of night trains into day trains to increase their economic viability.
-The target is TRL 8 for the following activities:.

 Shift2Rail TD1.7 Modularity in Use considered the reduction of the global refurbishment costs for Interiors.
 But budget and scope were limited to the "technical tube": face and roof.
 Impact for carbodyshell, floor, plug&play fixation systems were not considered.
 A final demonstrator is planned for 2022 (TRL5).

 The concept of a single driver's cabin emerges reducing CAPEX and OPEX costs.

 Two forward-looking concepts will be proposed in 2022 (TRL 4-5).
+Due to limited

+Further collaboration with operators, carmanufacturers and suppliers is of utmost importance to define new industrial standards and/or European standards, taking in account accessibility, modularity and circular design, easing the specific services, the increase of passenger capacity, the capacity for micro-freight, the transformation of day trains into night trains at sustainable cost and the daily turnaround of night trains into day trains to increase their economic viability.

+The target is TRL 8 for the following activities:.

-Due to limited To develop and test common plug&amp;play fixation systems for hard fixation point both for new train generation and improvement of existing ones.
-To find the better compromise between standards and the best customization.
-To integrate new sustainable materials.
-To integrate the circular design in standards.
-Specific activities could be for instance, quick mechanical and electric fixation systems, new driver's desk (design, view, moreover in the electrified network.
+- To develop and test common plug&play fixation systems for hard fixation point both for new train generation and improvement of existing ones. - To find the better compromise between standards and the best customization. - To integrate new sustainable materials. - To integrate the circular design in standards. - Specific activities could be for instance, quick mechanical and electric fixation systems, new driver's desk (design, budget the scope is focused on use-cases without any hard technical considerations.

+S2R projects showed that the European marketing services of operators and manufacturers haven't got any visibility on passengers needs beyond 5 years.
+The capacity to refurbish quickly is by such of crucial importance, especially for the midlife maintenance's milestone.

+integration of new technologies and human machine interfaces).